osm/gorl/README.md

 ## Support

-The program has been tested with the following model
+The program has been tested with the following models

 * RLC-410W with firmware v3.0.0.136_20121102
+* RLC-410W with firmware v3.1.0.739_22042505